Bleed with Me: Release

 Bleed with Me was released in Canada on August 26, 2020 at the Fantasia International Film Festival.

 Reception

 Leslie Felperin, writing for The Guardian, gave the film 3 stars out of 5, calling it "tautly constructed."
-Richard Whittaker of the The Austin Chronicle gave the film a positive review, calling its narrative "lean and ambiguous", and commenting that Moses "keeps a deft grasp on her symbolism and imagery."
+Richard Whittaker of The Austin Chronicle gave the film a positive review, calling its narrative "lean and ambiguous", and commenting that Moses "keeps a deft grasp on her symbolism and imagery."
 Natalia Keogan of Paste commented that it is "efficacious" in its "sparse simplicity", "leaving ample room for carefully crafted ambiance and performances to arrest the viewer with mounting dread and anticipation."